 - Select Columns: lets you add or hide different table columns and then save your preferences as a separate entry.

-- Save filter: if you made a filter combination you really find useful, you’ll be able to save it for future use.
+- Filter: if you made a filter combination you really find useful, you’ll be able to save it for future use.
+Here you can also load your saved filters or delete them.

 The filters are placed just above the table and allow you to sort and define the results.